Gardening Tips & Know How

 The Desert Southwest

 Most of our plants are suitable in areas with mild winters and very hot summers such as inland CA, southern NV, southern UT, most of AZ, southern NM and southwest TX, so long as you are careful to match zones (USDA zones 7, 8, 9 and 10).
 In these areas, planting is best done from fall through early spring (mid-Oct.-early March).
 Plants need at least 6-8 weeks to re-establish their roots before the extreme heat of summer!
 In these areas, regular, deep watering during the heat is essential for all xeric plants.
-In the Desert Southwest, most full sun-loving plants will bloom longer when provided with some afternoon shade; plant on east, southeast sides of buildings, tall shrubs and trees.
+In the Desert Southwest, most full sun-loving plants will bloom longer when provided with some afternoon shade; plant on eastern, or southeastern sides of buildings, or in the shade of tall shrubs and trees.
 Select from plants for the Southwest.
 For low-elevation gardens located in the desert, we suggest you choose desert landscaping plants.

 Midwest, Mid-Atlantic and Northeast